bodo-ai/Bodo/docs/source/notsupported.rst

 Not Supported Python Programs
 =============================

-HPAT statically compiles user codes to generate efficient parallel programs.
+Bodo statically compiles user codes to generate efficient parallel programs.
 Hence, the user code needs to be `statically compilable`.
-This means that HPAT should be able to infer all the variable types, and be able to analyze the computations.
+This means that Bodo should be able to infer all the variable types, and be able to analyze the computations.

 Type Stability